-There are now over 13 million releases cataloged in the Discogs Database.
-Over 1 million of those are cassettes.
-The good ol’ fashioned tape is not as sought-after as vinyl, obviously, but the format is experiencing a resurgence in popularity recently thanks to reissues, new releases, and famous originals.
+There are now more than 14 million releases cataloged in the Discogs Database.
+Over 1 million of them are cassettes.
+The classic tape is not as sought-after as vinyl, but the format is experiencing a resurgence in popularity recently thanks to reissues, new releases, and legendary originals.

-Nevermind ranks pretty high on the list of the most collect vinyl, but the cassette version is much higher.
-It has been reissued since then, but this is the original copy distributed in the U.S.
+Nevermind ranks pretty high on the list of the most collected vinyl, but the cassette version is much higher on the same tape list.
+Nevermind has been reissued since then, but this is the original copy distributed in the US.

-This year must have been big for cassettes because Ten is the third 1991 release among the most-collected tapes.
-It’s also the debut from Pearl Jam.
+The year must have been big for cassettes because Ten is the third 1991 release among the most collected tapes.
+It’s also the debut album from Pearl Jam.

 The first installment of Marvel’s Guardians of the Galaxy made waves with its soundtrack of classic hits.
-This cassette version was a special Black Friday drop with Record Store Day in 2014, but other exclusive versions have been available anywhere from Walmart to Mondo.
+This cassette version was a special Black Friday drop with Record Store Day in 2014.

-Last but not least, another Metallica album.
-However, the juxtaposition with our other data-based cassette roundup is interesting.
-The 2015 Record Store Day reissue is among the most-collected tapes but the original 1982 demo is among the most-wanted.
-According to Lars Ulrich, there were only about 50 to 100 copies of the original; According to the Database, there were 10,000 copies of the reissue that sold out on Metclub (fan club) in one hour.
+According to drummer Lars Ulrich, there were only about 50 to 100 copies of the original.
+According to the Database, there were 10,000 copies of the reissue that sold out on Metclub, the band’s fan club, in one hour.